heremaps/harp.gl/@here/harp-datasource-protocol/StyleExpressions.md

 ## rgb

 Creates a `color` from the RGB components.
+The components must be integers between 0 and 255.

 ```javascript
 ["rgb", number, number, number]